QAliya/ZeroShot-PoT-C2T/README.md

 This is the official code repository for the work: Exploring Program-of-Thoughts Prompting for Chart Summarization in Visual Language Models

-We are finalizing and tidying code and will release the code soon.
+We are finalizing and tidying the code and will release the code soon.